Cystoscopy: Test procedures

 Physicians may have special instructions, but in most cases, patients are able to eat normally and return to normal activities after the test.
 Patients are sometimes asked to give a urine sample before the test to check for infection.
 These patients should ensure that they do not urinate for a sufficient period of time, such that they are able to urinate prior to this part of the test.

 Patients will have to remove their clothing covering the lower part of the body, although some physicians may prefer if the patient wears a hospital gown for the examination and covers the lower part of the body with a sterile drape.
 In most cases, patients lie on their backs with their knees slightly parted.
 Occasionally, a patient may also need to have his or her knees raised.
 This is particularly true when undergoing a Rigid Cystoscopy examination.
 For flexible cystoscopy procedures the patient is almost always alert and a local anesthetic is applied to reduce discomfort.
 In cases requiring a rigid cystoscopy it is not unusual for the patient to be given a general anesthetic, as these can be more uncomfortable, particularly for men.
 A physician, nurse, or technician will clean the area around the urethral opening and apply a local anesthetic.
 The local anesthetic is applied direct from a tube or needleless syringe into the urinary tract.
 Often, skin preparation is performed with chlorhexidine.

 Patients receiving a ureteroscopy may receive a spinal or general anaesthetic.

 The physician will gently insert the tip of the cystoscope into the urethra and slowly glide it up into the bladder.
-The procedure is more painful for men than for women due to the length and narrow diameter of the male urethra.
+The procedure is more painful for men than for women due to the length and narrow diameter of the male urethra, and results of a 2019 systematic review of the literature found that intraurethral lidocaine greatly reduces this painful procedure in men.
 Relaxing the pelvic muscles helps make this part of the test easier.
 A sterile liquid (water, saline, or glycine solution) will flow through the cystoscope to slowly fill the bladder and stretch it so that the physician has a better view of the bladder wall.

 As the bladder reaches capacity, patients typically feel some mild discomfort and the urge to urinate.

 The time from insertion of the cystoscope to removal may be only a few minutes, or it may be longer if the physician finds a stone and decides to remove it, or in cases where a biopsy is required.
 Taking a biopsy (a small tissue sample for examination under a microscope) will also make the procedure last longer.
 In most cases, the entire examination, including preparation, will take about 15 to 20 minutes.